-Therefore, \name uses random expert grouping by default for simplicity.

-\textbf{Similarity Threshold $\tau_{\mathrm{sim}}$.} We report perplexity results for \name with different values of $\tau_{\mathrm{sim}}$ as shown in Figure \ref{fig:ablation}.
-It is clear that small values underuse magnitude similarity, while large values merge too aggressively and leads a substantially higher loss across the two experts.
-Values of $\tau_{\mathrm{sim}}$ within the range of 0.3 to 0.5 yield the best performance; therefore, we fix $\tau_{\mathrm{sim}}=0.4$ across models by default.
+\textbf{Similarity Threshold $\tau_{\mathrm{sim}}$.} We report perplexity results for \name with different values of $\tau_{\mathrm{sim}}$ as shown in Figure \ref{fig:ablation}(a).
+It is clear that small values underuse magnitude similarity, while large values merge too aggressively and lead to a substantially higher loss across the two experts.
+Values of $\tau_{\mathrm{sim}}$ within the range of 0.3 to 0.5 yield the best performance; therefore, we fix $\tau_{\mathrm{sim}}=0.4$ across models.

 \textbf{Combining \name with Quantization.} We also investigated the compatibility of \name with quantization.
-Specifically, we apply a symmetric group quantization scheme to the resultant merged weights.
-As depicted in Figure \ref{fig:ablation}, this combined approach achieves a substantial compression ratio of $4.8\times$, with a minimal accuracy drop of only 1.7\% for Mixtral-8x7B and 1.0\% for Deepseek-MoE compared with full models, demonstrating that our merging strategy can be effectively combined with quantization without significant performance loss.
+We apply a symmetric group quantization scheme to the merged weights.
+As shown in Figure \ref{fig:ablation}(b), it achieves a substantial compression ratio of 4.8$\times$, with a minimal accuracy drop of 1.7\% for Mixtral-8x7B and 1.0\% for Deepseek-MoE compared with full models, demonstrating that our merging strategy can be effectively combined with quantization without significant performance loss.
 Further details of quantized \name are shown in Appendix \ref{ablation_with_quantization}.